How to Use Body Scrub: Everything You Need to Know

 Scrubs include tiny particles mixed in a thick paste to cleanse the skin and remove dead skin cells.

-Even though your skin can clear dead cells on its own (eventually), a scrub helps you get smoother and softer skin faster.
+Even though your skin can clear dead cells on its own (eventually), a body scrub helps you get smoother and softer skin faster.

 Here’s a fun fact about body scrubs: